Overview

 The National Railroad Passenger Corporation (Amtrak), created by the Rail Passenger Service Act of 1970, was incorporated in the District of Columbia in 1971.

-The Secretary of Transportation, on behalf of the Federal Government, holds all issued and outstanding preferred shares, giving the government effective control over the corporation.
+The Secretary of Transportation, on behalf of the federal government, holds all issued and outstanding preferred shares, giving the government effective control over the corporation.

 While Amtrak operates as a for-profit corporation under a federal charter, it functions in practice as a quasi-public entity.
-Its governance, funding, and strategic priorities are aligned with—and effectively directed by—the federal government through the President, Congress, and the Department of Transportation.
+Its governance, funding, and strategic priorities are aligned with, and effectively directed by, the federal government through the President, Congress, and the Department of Transportation.

-While Amtrak has at times claimed to be a private corporation, especially in legal or policy contexts, in reality it operates as a government-owned and controlled entity, and courts, Congress, and oversight bodies have largely recognized it as such.
+While Amtrak has at times claimed to be a private corporation, especially in legal or policy contexts, it operates in reality as a government-owned and controlled entity, and courts, Congress, and oversight bodies have largely recognized it as such.
 Its self-characterization has often reflected political and legal strategy more than operational or financial independence.

-Amtrak’s Board of Directors (the “Board”), as described in 49 U.S.C. § 24302, is composed of 10 directors, with 2 seat vacant at the moment.
+Amtrak’s Board of Directors (the “Board”), as described in 49 U.S.C. § 24302, is composed of 10 directors, with no seats vacant.

 The current members of the Board are listed on this webpage, along with links to their individual biographies —